isomerpages/nlb-biblioasia/_podcast/Episode 4/Transcript.md

 It was a paste?

 Toffa  <br>
 It's very complicated.
 If you want to find out more, you should read Sally Grainger's book, [<i>The Story of Garum</i>](https://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&amp;BRN=205370569).
-But researchers have different perspectives of what garum is, its composition...
+But researchers have different perspectives of what <i>garum</i> is, its composition.
 It also had different names in different eras of history.
 And different names could also mean a different composition.
 So it's hard to really pinpoint what garum was, whether it's a fish sauce, a fish paste, or is it both.
 Essentially, it's a fermented fish product.

 Jimmy  <br>
 So this idea of a fermented fish or thing.
 Note my incredible vocabulary.
 It's not just a Southeast Asian thing?
 You could also find it in the Mediterranean, for example.

 Toffa  <br>
-There are also people who thought that...
-Would <i>garum</i> and variations of <i>belacan</i>, <i>terasi</i> or <i>ngapi</i>...
-Was there a connection?
+There are also people who thought if there was a connection among <i>garum</i> and variations of <i>belacan</i>, <i>terasi</i> or <i>ngapi</i>.
 Was there a trade?
 A migration of cultures and food practices?
 But there's no evidence that actually shows the connection, so it could have developed totally differently in different parts of the world.

 Jimmy  <br>
 Thank you very much.
 I mean, that was a very interesting tour into the history of <i>belacan</i>.
 Actually, I just want to ask you one more thing about <i>belacan</i>.
-You mentioned something in your BiblioAsia article about some...
-Not controversy.
-There was a scandal, a <i>belacan</i> scandal.
+You mentioned something in your BiblioAsia article about a scandal, a <i>belacan</i> scandal.

 Toffa  <br>
 I'm using the word "scandal" because that's how I look at it.
 But yeah, there was a controversy about <i>belacan</i> in the 1970s.
-It came out in the newspapers, the Malay newspapers, the English ones as well... about Rhodamine B, which is a substance used in the production of <i>belacan</i> to give it a reddish hue.
+It came out in the newspapers, the Malay newspapers, the English ones as well, about Rhodamine B, which is a substance used in the production of <i>belacan</i> to give it a reddish hue.
 And the controversy is that it was found to be carcinogenic, meaning it can cause cancer in the long run.
 So there were samples taken to study the different varieties of <i>belacan</i> found in Singapore, most of which came from Melaka and Penang.
 Even the Malaysian authorities had to look into it.
 The health ministry was involved in Singapore, the Consumers Association was involved.

 Jimmy<br>
 It sounds like they were trying to leverage the fact that people really wanted the pink or red <i>belacan</i>.

 Toffa <br>
 Yes, there was a market for pinkish, reddish <i>belacan</i>.
 Because apparently it's supposed to look more appealing than a black, dark-coloured <i>belacan</i>.
 That's why the manufacturers would dye it.
-The process of dying apparently is...
 After you form your <i>belacan</i>, you dip it in a dye to give it that beautiful...

 Jimmy  <br>
 Pink glow.